 If wish to visit or register you child, please check in with one of our staff at the Secretaries’ Table located in the hallway on Wednesday evening.

 For those in Sparks and T&T Clubs, we have Theme Nights and Contests all year long.
-T&T Clubbers are encouraged to participate in special eventsincluding Bible Quiz and Awana Games which are held outside of regular club time.
+T&T Clubbers are encouraged to participate in special events such as Bible Quiz which are held outside of regular club time.

 We celebrate our accomplishments with an Award Service and Carnival held on the first Saturday in May.